As A US Permanent Resident, Can I Travel with a Green Card and No Passport?

 2. How Can I Travel with a Green Card and No Passport?

-Even if you do not have a valid passport, you may still be able to travel using your green card and a reentry permit.
+Even if you do not have a valid passport, you may still be able to travel using your green card and a reentry permit for green card international travel.
 Here’s how:

-• Many US permanent residents do not have a valid passport from their country of citizenship.
+• Many US permanent residents do not have a valid passport from their country of citizenship, prompting many to ask can a US permanent resident get a passport or travel without one.
 In many cases, they are either unable to get a passport or it would be extremely difficult to get a passport.

 • In these situations, a lawful permanent resident can apply for a reentry permit.